hotovo/file-to-stash-project-demo/README.md

 # Use Case <a name="usecase"/>
 This example application shows simplified use of the Stash Connector.
-It serves as a simple example about how to automatically create Issues from file input.
-It periodically polls a folder for new files and automatically creates issues from file input.
+It serves as a simple example about how to automatically create Projects from file input.
+It periodically polls a folder for new files and automatically creates projects from file input.
 The section immediately below describes the functions of each of the flows in the application.

 This example assumes that you are familiar with Mule, the Anypoint Studio interface, Global Elements, DataSense, and the DataMapper transformer.
 Further, it is assumed that you are familiar with Stash and have a Stash account.
 Learn more about flows and subflows to gain more insight into the design of this example.